Vijay-train/github-actions-test/readme_draft.md

 >
 >🎉 We are done - now we should have self hosted runners running in K8s configured to your repository.  🎉
 >
-> Up Next - lets verify and execute some workflows.
+> Next - lets verify our setup and execute some workflows.

 ### Verify and Execute Workflows